KaichengXu007/1724-Rust-Project/docs/PROJECT_DOCUMENTATION.md

 # Rust LLM Inference Service

-Complete documentation for the Rust LLM Inference Service - a production-ready, OpenAI-compatible LLM inference server with GPU acceleration.
+Complete documentation for the Rust LLM Inference Service - a production-ready, OpenAI-compatible LLM inference server with GPU acceleration and modern React frontend.

 ---